 The tax-free lump sum - technically the pension commencement lump sum (PCLS) - is a feature of nearly all private pension arrangements.
-The normal maximum amount of the lump sum is 25% of the value of total benefits being crystallised, up to a maximum of 25% of your available LTA, although special transitional rules may apply for pre-April 2006 benefits.
+The normal maximum amount of the lump sum is 25% of the value of total benefits being crystallised, up to a maximum of £268,275, although special transitional rules may apply.

 With very few exceptions, the PCLS must be drawn between six months before and 12 months after some form of pension income is established, e.g. by purchase of an annuity.
-In practice, nearly all pension providers insist on a simultaneous drawing of cash and setting up of income.
+In practice, nearly all pension providers insist on a simultaneous drawing of cash and setting up of an income source.